yolanmees/Spikster/README.md

 - Secure: no unsed open ports, unprivileged PHP, isolated system users and filesystem, only SFTP (no insecure FTP), Free SSL certificates everywhere.

-- Always update: Cipi takes care about your business and automatically keeps your server's software up to date so you always have the latest security patches.
+- Always update: Spikster takes care about your business and automatically keeps your server's software up to date so you always have the latest security patches.

-- Integrate Cipi with your own software via Rest API and Swagger.
+- Integrate Spikster with your own software via Rest API and Swagger.

 - Real-time servers stats: Keep an eye on everything through an awesome dashboard.

-- Always up to date: Cipi installs last versions of LTS dists and supports Ubuntu 20.04 LTS :)
+- Always up to date: Spikster installs last versions of LTS dists and supports Ubuntu 20.04 LTS :)

 ## Documentation